TauPan/oejskit/README.txt

 Known supported browsers are Firefox, Internet Explorer >=7, and WebKit browsers.

-The plugin requires py.test 2.0 or late py.test 1.x.
+The plugin works with py.test 2.0 or late py.test 1.x.

 See CHANGELOG.txt for what's new.